bthate/opd/README.rst

 ::

-    OPD is a python3 library implementing the 'opd' package.
+    OPD is a python3 library implementing the 'op' package.
 It provides all the tools to program a bot, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred